Heritage of Japan

 Scientists know that the people were mostly fishing from rivers and hunting in the forests.
 They also gathered fruits and nuts such as hazelnuts and berries.

-The Hatsunegahara site had 56 pit traps that tell us how the people caught animals such as wild boars and even Naumann elephants, giant fallow deer and bison, between 27,000 and 25,000 years ago.
 Some food remains were identified from the Lake Nojiri site along with artifacts like a bone cleaver, bone flake tools.
 These suggest a killing and butchering site for Nauman’s elephants and Yabe’s elks.
 But experts are not certain whether people hunted and killed these animals for food or merely scavenged them.
 Others argue that the tools the Paleolithic people used were more suited to the hunting of smaller animals rather than larger animals.

 The climate and environment during the Paleolithic era